-D = distance between points in statute miles
+D = distance between points in statute miles Using

-Using the above formula at aeronautical VHF:
+The above formula at aeronautical VHF:

-60 feet is equal to 40 dB path loss (This relationship is important to remember)
+60 ft is equal to 40 dB path loss

+(This relationship is important to remember)

-200 miles is equal to 125 dB path loss (For a 20 watt ground transmitter an aircraft receiver 200 miles away would have a signal level -82 dBm)
+200 miles is equal to 125 dB path loss

+(For a 20W ground transmitter, an aircraft receiver 200 miles away would have a signal level -82 dBm)

-If we double the distance we increase the path loss by 6 dB.
-If we halve the distance we decrease the path loss by 6 dB.
+If we double the distance, we increase the path loss by 6 dB.
+If we halve the distance, we decrease the path loss by 6 dB.
 The following table might make this clear:

-15 feet is equal to 28 dB path loss
+15 ft is equal to 28 dB path loss

-30 feet is equal to 34 dB path loss
+30 ft is equal to 34 dB path loss

-60 feet is equal to 40 dB path loss
+60 ft is equal to 40 dB path loss

-120 feet is equal to 46 dB path loss
+120 ft is equal to 46 dB path loss

-240 feet is equal to 52 dB path loss
+240 ft is equal to 52 dB path loss

-480 feet is equal to 58 dB path loss - and so on
+480 ft is equal to 58 dB path loss - and so on

-An example of how this applies with some older equipment is using two Wulfsberg WCS-100 transceivers that both transmit at 43 dBm (20 watts), would present +3 dBm to the other receiver if we had 60 feet between the individual antennas.
+An example of how this applies with some older equipment is using two Wulfsberg WCS-100 transceivers that both transmit at 43 dBm (20W), would present +3 dBm to the other receiver if we had 60 feet between the individual antennas.
 Knowing the receiver characteristics, it would require almost 1.0 MHz difference in frequency for co-existence with no degradation.
 The Wulfsberg's performance has been the benchmark for many years.

 Most experts agree that the use of as much space as possible between base station antennas provides the most effective insurance against interference.
 A properly designed vertically stacked antenna can provide almost 40 dB of isolation (the patterns are within their nulls).
-This can provide an alternative when horizontal spacing doesn't permit.
+This can provide an alternative when horizontal spacing does not permit.

-Additionally the selection of the individual frequencies to co-locate plays an important role (keep close-in frequencies as far apart as possible).
+Additionally, the selection of the individual frequencies to co-locate plays a vital role

+(keep close-in frequencies as far apart as possible).